gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/usage-tips.rst

 Below are some tips on using servos in FTC.

 - Do not backdrive :term:`servos <Servo>`.
 Forcibly rotating a powered :term:`servo <Servo>` away from its position risks damaging the internal :term:`gears <Gear>`.
 - Pay attention to a servo's travel range!
-The FTC API, by default, outputs 600-2400 µs. ``ServoImplEx`` can be used to increase the range to a maximum of 500-2500 µs (make sure you set the servo type in the hardware configuration to ``ServoImplEx``)
+The FTC API, by default, outputs 600-2400 µs. ``ServoImplEx`` can be used to increase the range to a maximum of 500-2500 µs

   .. code:: java